 The Best Tool for Understanding the Market and Trump Consider the counterfactual.
 It puts this year’s paltry returns on stocks and the president’s popularity into perspective.
 Bloomberg, November 5, 2018 We spend lots of time thinking about the future.
 This is especially true for those of us who put capital to use… Read More The post All Hail the Counterfactual ! appeared first on The Big Picture.

 My back to work morning train reads: • Active vs Passive, European Edition: Only 25% of actively managed funds in Europe beat their passive counterparts (Morningstar) • Will Fox News survive as a house united?
 The cable network’s ongoing drama in the Trump era (Washington Post) • Sludge Detectives: The “BE Police” Take On Hotel Booking Sites (Behavioral Scientist)… Read More The post 10 Monday AM Reads appeared first on The Big Picture.

-The transcript from this week’s MIB: Dave Butler, Dimensional Fund Advisors Co-CEO is below.
+The transcript from this week’s MIB: Ray Dalio, Bridgewater Associates, is below.
 You can stream/download the full conversation, including the podcast extras on iTunes, Bloomberg, Overcast, and Stitcher.
-Our earlier podcasts can all be found on iTunes, Stitcher, Overcast, and Bloomberg. ~~~ This is Masters in Business with Barry Ritholtz on Bloomberg Radio.
-RITHOLTZ: This week on the podcast,… Read More The post Transcript: DFA’s Dave Butler appeared first on The Big Picture.
+Our earlier podcasts can all be found at iTunes, Stitcher, Overcast, and Bloomberg. ~~~ This is Masters in Business with Barry Ritholtz on Bloomberg Radio.
+BARRY RITHOLTZ, HOST, MASTERS IN BUSINESS: Dear Lord, I… Read More The post Transcript: Ray Dalio, Bridgewater appeared first on The Big Picture.